ARE YOU READY FOR A JOB AS ALIFE SCIENCE LABORATORY ASSISTANT (LSLA)? Certificate of Specialization (CS)

 - The STLCC Advantage

-- You’ll attend class at the STLCC Center for Plant and Life Science at BRDG Park (pronounced “bridge park”).
+- You’ll attend class at the STLCC Center for Plant and Life Sciences at BRDG Park (pronounced “bridge park”).

 - Located just north of Monsanto World Headquarters, it’s part of the Danforth Plant Science Center.